-- The Bill should introduce measures to meet the level of need nationally and ensure that there is safe and accessible refuge and support accommodation for lesbian, gay, bisexual and transgender people who are escaping abuse, including LGBT+ people with no recourse to public funds.
+- Introduce measures to meet the level of need nationally and ensure that there are safe and accessible refuge and support accommodation for lesbian, gay, bisexual, and transgender people who are escaping abuse, including LGBT+ people with no recourse to public funds.

 Commissioning and funding of specialist LGBT+ domestic abuse services and programs

-Specialist LGBT+ domestic abuse services are most able to respond to the needs of LGBT+ people who are experiencing abuse and are more likely to have the trust and confidence of LGBT+ victims/survivors who face multiple barriers to accessing services.
+Specialist LGBT+ domestic abuse services are most able to respond to the needs of LGBT+ people who are experiencing abuse and are more likely to have the trust and confidence of LGBT+ victims/survivors.
 The specialist LGBT+ sector has developed innovative solutions and has played an essential part in addressing LGBT+ domestic abuse.
 LGBT+ specialist organisations also play a critical role in providing knowledge and understanding about transforming services, yet LGBT+ specialist provision across England and Wales is inconsistent and often lacks sustainability.

-- The Bill should ensure services delivering specialist support to LGBT+ survivors should be appropriately resourced and supported by long-term funding which enables and includes evaluation of program impact and outcomes.
+- Ensure services delivering specialist support to LGBT+ survivors are appropriately resourced and supported by long-term funding which enables and includes evaluation of program impact and outcomes.

-- The measures should include specific actions aimed at assessing the needs of high-risk LGBT+ survivors to support the increase in numbers of LGBT+ IDVAs.
+- Include specific actions aimed at assessing the needs of high-risk LGBT+ survivors to support the increase in numbers of LGBT+ IDVAs.